NIFTy-PPL/NIFTy/docs/source/code.rst

   provide information about the domain's pixel volume(s) and its total volume.
 - The property :attr:`~StructuredDomain.harmonic` specifies whether a domain is harmonic (i.e. describes a frequency space) or not
-- Iff the domain is harmonic, the methods :meth:`~StructuredDomain.get_k_length_array`, :meth:`~StructuredDomain.get_unique_k_lengths`, and :meth:`~StructuredDomain.get_fft_smoothing_kernel_function` provide absolute
+- If the domain is harmonic, the methods :meth:`~StructuredDomain.get_k_length_array`, :meth:`~StructuredDomain.get_unique_k_lengths`, and :meth:`~StructuredDomain.get_fft_smoothing_kernel_function` provide absolute